oliver-veal/robotics-coursework/docs/source/coursework2.rst

 ==========================

 ---------------------------------------------------------------------------
-Task Ci: General Implementation of the Potential Field Algorithm
+Task C i: General Implementation of the Potential Field Algorithm
 ---------------------------------------------------------------------------

 Analytical Derivation of Positive Force